 They have to stop firing missiles at Israel.

-But more importantly, walk away from building long-range missiles that have no other purpose than to have nuclear weapons, and walk away completely from enrichment.
+But more importantly, walk away from building long-range missiles that have no other purpose than to have nuclear weapons and walk away completely from enrichment.

 When you talk about that, I'm a trust but verify guy, as I know that you are.

-That would mean zero enrichment.
+That would mean that means zero enrichment.

 That would mean American inspectors, and that would mean any place, anywhere, any time inspections in the future as part of any deal.